 Problem: Calls to the json.loads() function in Python or the JSON.parse() function in Node.js fail when parsing the result.data field.

-Cause: The response exceeded the limit set by the max_tokens parameter or the default value of 32,768.
-When the finish_reason field is length, the returned JSON may be incomplete.
+Cause: The response exceeded max_tokens or the context window.
+When finish_reason is length, the returned JSON may be incomplete.
+A warning appears in the error field.

-Solution: Increase the value of the max_tokens parameter, reduce the number of segment definitions or fields, or split your analysis across multiple requests.
+Solution: Increase the maximum response length if your response needs more room.
+You can also reduce the number of segment definitions or fields, clip the video with start_time, end_time, or time_ranges, or split your analysis across multiple requests.